twitocode/Tantalum/content/Books/Leviathan Wakes.md

 p.
-304 - miller is ready to kill the half-zombie innocent person, holden stops him, argument p.314 - holden quote about regrets p.314-315 - naomi and holden love each other
+304 - miller is ready to kill the half-zombie innocent person, holden stops him, argument p.314 - holden quote about regrets p.314-315 - naomi and holden love each other p.317 - cancer meds for the rest of their lives, naomi taking red's job p.318 - 319 - what would havelock and muss think of miller on eros? killing others is good or bad? **important**